-Many children with CHARGE have a small thumb, broad palm with “hockey-stick” palmar crease, and short fingers.
+Many children with CHARGE syndrome have a small thumb, broad palm with “hockey-stick” palmar crease and short fingers.

-A few children with CHARGE have DiGeorge sequence, consisting of a complex heart defect, immune deficiency, and abnormalities of the thyroid and parathyroid glands.
-Because these features are also seen in VCF, children with possible CHARGE and no mutation in CHD7 should have array comparative genomic hybridization testing done.
-Some children with CHARGE appear to have a poor immune response even, and the presence of hypocalcemia should prompt an immunologic evaluation.
+A few children with CHARGE syndrome have DiGeorge sequence, consisting of a complex heart defect, immune deficiency and abnormalities of the thyroid and parathyroid glands.
+Because these features are also seen in chromosome 22q11.2 deletion syndrome, children with possible CHARGE syndrome and no variants in CHD7 should have chromosomal microarray testing done.
+Some children with CHARGE syndrome appear to have a poor immune response, and in the presence of hypocalcemia should prompt an immunologic evaluation.
 Most children with CHARGE syndrome and immunodeficiency have T-cell deficiency.

-Many children with CHARGE develop scoliosis, even as relatively young children.
-This may be due in part to their weak upper body, but a skeletal survey should be carried out to exclude skeletal anomalies, particularly those of the cervical spine.
+Many children with CHARGE syndrome develop scoliosis, even as relatively young children.
+This may be due in part to their weak upper body, but a skeletal survey should be done to exclude skeletal anomalies, particularly those of the cervical spine.

-Most young children with CHARGE are developmentally delayed.
+Most young children with CHARGE syndrome are developmentally delayed.
 Often, this is primarily due to sensory deficits (vision and/or hearing loss) and frequent illnesses and hospitalizations as infants and young children.
-Although developmentally delayed, many children with CHARGE will show significant catch up in later childhood, manifesting normal intellectual abilities, and ending up as independent adults.
-It is not possible to predict eventual development for any one child, and early intervention with a deaf-blind specialist is essential to remediate their sensory deficits and prevent behavioral problems.
+Although developmentally delayed, many children with CHARGE syndrome will show significant catch up in later childhood, with normal intellectual abilities, and becoming independent adults.
+It is not possible to predict eventual development for any one child, and early intervention with a deaf-blind specialist is essential to treat their sensory deficits and prevent behavioral problems.
 Regardless of the extent of inner ear anomalies and intellectual faculties, cochlear implantation with careful treatment planning can be a highly effective option for hearing rehabilitation in children with sensorineural hearing loss and CHARGE syndrome.

 There are no known teratogens (exposures during pregnancy) that have been associated with CHARGE syndrome.
 Retinoic acid or isotretonin (a medicine taken for severe acne) can cause similar malformations when taken during the first trimester of pregnancy.

-CHARGE syndrome is a rare disorder, affecting 0.1-1.2/10,000 live births.
+CHARGE syndrome is a rare disorder, affecting 1:10,000-15,000 live births.
 It affects males and females in equal numbers and has been seen in all races and on every continent.
-There are far more cases of CHARGE than those described in the medical literature.
+There are far more cases of CHARGE syndrome than those described in the medical literature.
 Many cases are misdiagnosed or undiagnosed, especially in children with fewer problems.
-Although many features of CHARGE are apparent at birth, some features will not become apparent for weeks, months, or perhaps years later.
-The recurrence risk of CHARGE for parents with one affected child is low, around 2-3 percent.
-The recurrence risk for an adult with CHARGE to have an affected child may be as high as 50 percent.
+Although many features of CHARGE syndrome are apparent at birth, some features will not become apparent for weeks, months or perhaps years later.
+The recurrence risk of CHARGE syndrome for parents with one affected child is low, around 2-3 percent.
+The recurrence risk for an adult with CHARGE syndrome to have an affected child may be as high as 50 percent.

-Molecular Genetic testing is available for mutations in the CHD7 gene associated with the condition, and if this is negative, a SNP chromosomal microarray should be done, because in a few cases, there has been a submicroscopic genomic alteration of chromosome 8q12.2.
-If both these tests are negative, whole genome exome sequencing should be done, since other genetic disorders share some clinical features with CHARGE syndrome, and de novo mutations in ZEB2, KMT2D and EFTUD2 have been detected in children previously diagnosed as having CHARGE syndrome.
+Molecular genetic testing is available to look for variants in the CHD7 gene associated with the condition, and if no disease-causing variants are found, a SNP chromosomal microarray should be done, because in a few patients, there has been a submicroscopic change in the chromosome 8q12.2 region.
+If both these tests are normal, whole genome or exome sequencing should be done, since other genetic disorders share some clinical features with CHARGE syndrome, and new variants in ZEB2, KMT2D and EFTUD2 have been found in children previously diagnosed as having CHARGE syndrome.

-More than 50% of children with CHARGE syndrome experience sleep disturbances, and obstructive sleep apnea appears to be prevalent in children with CHARGE syndrome.
-All conventional treatments for obstructive sleep apnea reduce symptoms.
-Botulinum toxin A (Botox) has been used to reduce excess salivary secretions in a ventilator-dependant infant with CHARGE syndrome who would have required a tracheotomy.
+More than 50% of children with CHARGE syndrome experience sleep disturbances, and obstructive sleep apnea appears to be common in children with CHARGE syndrome.
+The usual treatments for obstructive sleep apnea reduce symptoms.
+Botulinum toxin A (Botox) has been used to reduce excess salivary secretions in a ventilator-dependent infant with CHARGE syndrome who would have required a tracheotomy.
 Venous anomalies of the temporal bone were present in 10 of 18 (56%) patients with CHARGE syndrome.
-The pattern of venous abnormality suggests that there is a failure of the sigmoid sinus/jugular bulb to fully develop, resulting in persistence of emissary veins.
-Recognition of these abnormal venous structures during otologic surgery is critical to avoiding potentially catastrophic bleeding.
+Recognition of these abnormal venous structures is critical to avoiding potentially catastrophic bleeding.

-Analysis of CHD7 in 12 patients with semicircular canal dysplasia and variable clinical features of CHARGE syndrome revealed 6 CHD7 mutations, 5 of which occurred in patients who fulfilled diagnostic criteria for typical CHARGE syndrome, and three of which were previously undiagnosed.
-Among 7 children with CHARGE and congenital profound hearing loss, all had hypoplastic or absent auditory nerves, affecting their outcomes with cochlear implants.
-Of 30 ears evaluated with CT, 28 (93%) had major abnormalities of the inner ear including hypoplasia or aplasia of the semicircular canals and abnormalities of the cochlea and vestibule.
-CT imaging revealed cochlear aperture narrowing or occlusion in 16 ears, one of which had normal hearing.
-Among 8 patients with profound sensorineural hearing loss who underwent magnetic resonance imaging 13 of 14 ears were noted to have absent or deficient cochlear nerves.
-Because of the implications of cochlear nerve deficiency in therapeutic decision-making regarding cochlear implantation, MRI evaluation of the eighth nerve should be considered in CHARGE patients with profound sensorineural hearing loss.
-In patients with markedly abnormal middle ear anatomy, CT image guided surgery was helpful.
-These children were offered a bilingual early intervention approach, using sign language and verbal language, to ensure best language outcomes.
-Children with CHARGE syndrome and progressive profound hearing loss did well with cochlear implants and continued to use verbal language.
-Numerous patients have undergone cochlear implantation, with most patients demonstrating favorable outcomes.
-Larger diameter of the cochleovestibular nerve on imaging and absence of severe intellectual disability were factors related to better outcomes after cochlear implantation, rather than the type of CHD7 mutations.
-Auditory brainstem implantation may be a viable option in patients with CHARGE syndrome who have failed to benefit from cochlear implantation.
+Because of the implications of cochlear nerve deficiency in decision-making about cochlear implantation, MRI evaluation of the eighth nerve should be considered in CHARGE syndrome patients with profound sensorineural hearing loss.
+In patients with markedly abnormal middle ear anatomy, CT image guided surgery is helpful.
+These children can be offered both sign language and verbal language early in life, to ensure best language outcomes.
+Children with CHARGE syndrome and progressive profound hearing loss have done well with cochlear implants and continued to use verbal language.
+Larger diameter of the cochleovestibular nerve on imaging and absence of severe intellectual disability were factors related to better outcomes after cochlear implantation, rather than the type of CHD7 variant.
+Auditory brainstem implantation may be a viable option in patients with CHARGE syndrome who have not benefited from cochlear implantation.

-Others involved in the treatment of children with CHARGE include deaf/blind specialists, occupational therapy, physical therapy and speech therapy.
-Appropriate therapies and educational interventions must take into account any hearing and vision loss, which is present.
-The intelligence of children with CHARGE is often underestimated due to the combined hearing and vision problems.
-A deaf/blind specialist (not just a vision specialist and a hearing specialist) is critical for any child with someone with both vision loss and some hearing loss.
+Other medical professionals involved in the treatment of children with CHARGE include deaf/blind specialists, occupational therapists, physical therapists and speech therapists.
+Appropriate therapies and educational interventions must take into account any hearing and vision loss that the child has.
+The intelligence of children with CHARGE syndrome is often underestimated due to the combined hearing and vision problems.
+A deaf/blind specialist (not just a vision specialist and a hearing specialist) is critical for any child with both vision loss and some hearing loss.